UN Secretary-General observes the impact of climate change in Kiribati

 People of Tebikenikora (Tebikenikoora) Village waiting for the arrival of the UN Secretary-General.

-The UN Secretary-General observing degraded land areas at Tebikenikora Village.
+The UN Secretary-General surveying degraded land areas at Tebikenikora Village.

 Destroyed seawall at Tebikenikora Village.